Returns Thursday, June 19, 9:00-10:00 p.m., ET

 Not resting on her laurels, Frank managed to get a second series -- the hospital drama, "Saving Hope."

 DAVID WELLINGTON, executive producer

-For television Wellington executive-produced and directed several episodes of the first season of CTV/NBC's "Saving Hope," all four seasons of ABC/Global's "Rookie Blue," as well as the CTV movie "Would Be Kings."
-He also directed the CBC and Showtime drama "Dead Aviators," which was nominated for six Gemini Awards, winning him Best Director.
+In television, Wellington executive produced and directed all five seasons of "Rookie Blue," the first two seasons of "Saving Hope," as well as the TV movie, "Would Be Kings."
+He also directed the drama, "Dead Aviators," which was nominated for six Gemini awards, winning him Best Director.
 It received the Gold Prize at the New York Television Awards and several other awards in both Canada and the United States.

 RUSSELL COCHRANE, executive producer

-Cochrane holds a degree in philosophy and History from Dalhousie University and is a graduate of The Second City Conservatory Program
+Cochrane holds a degree in philosophy and History from Dalhousie University and is a graduate of The Second City Conservatory Program.

 JOHN MORAYNISS, executive producer

-John Morayniss oversees all aspects of eOne Television's day-to-day activities, which encompasses the development, production, licensing, financing and worldwide distribution of live action drama and comedy series, reality and documentary series, television movies and miniseries, primetime animation and family programming.
+John Morayniss oversees all aspects of eOne Television's activities which encompass the development, production, licensing, financing and worldwide distribution of live action drama and comedy series, reality and documentary series, television movies and mini-series, prime time animation and family programming.